NetApp-openstack-dev/openstack-docs/source/cinder/configuration/cinder_config_files/unified_driver_7mode/section_cinder-conf-nfs.rst

 .. _7mode-nfs:

-NetApp Unified Driver for Data ONTAP operating in 7-Mode with NFS
+NetApp Unified Driver for ONTAP operating in 7-Mode with NFS
 -----------------------------------------------------------------

-The NetApp unified driver for Data ONTAP operating in 7-Mode with NFS is a driver interface from OpenStack block storage to a Data ONTAP cluster system to accomplish provisioning and management of OpenStack volumes on NFS exports provided by the Data ONTAP cluster system.
-The NetApp unified driver for the Data ONTAP cluster does not require any additional management software to achieve the desired functionality.
-It uses NetApp APIs to interact with the Data ONTAP cluster.
+The NetApp unified driver for ONTAP operating in 7-Mode with NFS is a driver interface from OpenStack block storage to an ONTAP cluster system to accomplish provisioning and management of OpenStack volumes on NFS exports provided by the ONTAP cluster system.
+The NetApp unified driver for the ONTAP cluster does not require any additional management software to achieve the desired functionality.
+It uses NetApp APIs to interact with the ONTAP cluster.

 .. important::